blacklucius101/Tester/README.md

 A triggered BOS/MSS threshold requires confirmation exactly once.
 A confirmed BOS/MSS here acts as a partial bullish lock influencing support zone and midline.
 The bearish lock maintains influence of the resistance zone.
 Thus we essentially have two disagreeing border zones, and no agreeing border zones.
 - If semafor candle HL2 was a bearish push candle (ie. it created a new lower low lower line), the counter-cross candle (which might be the push candle itself) must follow the bearish push rules outlined in Phase 5.
 - If semafor candle HL2 was not a bearish push candle, then the counter-cross candle is simply the first candle to close back within the support (close > support).

 A successful close back within support is what confirms BOS/MSS and a solid vertical magenta line is plotted at that counter-cross candle's bar index.
 If a new level 2 low is formed before BOS/MSS is confirmed, BOS/MSS threshold triggered state is reset.
+If a candle closes beyond resistance (ie. close > resistance), it has entered bearish lock administration.
+The first candle to close back within resistance (ie. close < resistance), resets BOS/MSS threshold triggered state.
+However if price continues higher, note that MSS halves the expansion threshold of 24000, therefore a higher high expansion `(bullish) total_expansion + current_temp` > 12000 will trigger a bullish lock.
+Bullish lock immediately resets BOS/MSS threshold triggered state.

+A successful close back within support is what confirms BOS/MSS and a solid vertical magenta line is plotted at that counter-cross candle's bar index.
+If a new level 2 low is formed before BOS/MSS is confirmed, BOS/MSS threshold triggered state is reset.